How to wash and store old jeans for crafting

 Washing and drying

 Most jeans have an unpleasant odour of wear or long storage.
-Especially if you got the jeans from a car boot sale or a second-hand shop, you’d prefer to “wipe off all the memory”, as I call it 🙂 There is a new life coming on!
+Especially if you got the jeans from a car boot sale or a second-hand shop, you’d prefer to “wipe off all the memory”, as I call it 🙂

-Do not precut jeans for storage
+Do not pre-cut jeans for storage!

 Each pair of jeans and each denim handbag requires an individual approach.
-Even if you remove just a waistband you will loose so many opportunities of the bag’s decor!
+Even if you remove just a waistband you will loose so many opportunities of the bag’s décor!
 Let me give you some examples.

 This classy hobo bag would look too plain without the side seams!
 Fold it right and cut it right for the awesome look!

-The side seams of the jeans legs can be used to add the “denim character” to other bags too.
+If using the bulky elements is too tough for you, the side seams of the jeans legs can be used to add the “denim character” too.
+There are different ways of cutting the legs next to the seams, so it’s better plan first and only then cut!
 Free tutorial on how to keep the original jeans seams for your sewing project is here >>>

 Using a waist band for a handle